dylanmackb9/community-detection/README.md

 ```

-Given this structure, we define partial recovery as producing a labeling of nodes $\hat{\textbf{σ}}$ that is significantly more correlated with true labeling $\textbf{σ}$ than a random labeling.
-I will explore Spectral Clustering as a partial recovery technique, including an algorithm analysis on the performance in the worst and average case.
+Given this structure, we define partial recovery as producing a partition of nodes through labeling $\hat{\textbf{σ}}$ that is significantly more correlated with true labeling $\textbf{σ}$ than a random labeling.
+I will explore dimensionality reduction through Spectral Clustering as a partial recovery technique, including an algorithmic analysis of the performance in the worst and average case.